xottabi4/zoo.ticket.application/README.md

 In progress:

-  Arturs:
+  Arturs:2) Differentiate tickets to include tickets for: adults, school-age children, pre-school- aged children, seniors, students, persons with a disability.

+Done:
-  3) add sqlLite DB to app
+  3) add H2 DB to app